kapicorp/kadet/README.md

-# Kadet is a Python module to easily define and reuse complex Python objects that serialize into JSON or YAML.
+# Kadet is a module to easily define and reuse complex Python objects that serialize into JSON or YAML.

 You can do this